alextang809/RhyCare/README.md

      - A document is created under collection “records” **when a user registers a new account**, and the document id is the same as the users’ id issued by Firebase Authentication.
      - A sub-collection named “user_records” with a dummy document (i.e., one dummy record) under it is created, under the above-mentioned document with the users’ id under collection “records”, **when a user registers a new account**.
      - A new document with specific fields and values is created when the user presses the “UPLOAD” button on the Home Page.
+     - The specific document is deleted from the database when the user deletes a record.
      - Any changes made to the user’s “user_records” collection are listened to using Streams, so that any upload of records can be immediately shown on the Record Page.

 3. A rough development process so far